daggerok/coffee-sourcemaps/README.md

 ### this is an example, how to build stage with coffeescript source maps (:

-1. build and run serber
+1. build and run server

 ```
 npm start